 The ratio is an index that measures one variable relative to another, and it is usually expressed as a percentage or a rate.
 In assessing the significance of various financial data, entrepreneurs often engage in ratio analysis, the process of determining and evaluating financial ratios.

 Pour types of financial ratios are particularly important to managerial control: liquidity, asset management, debt management, and profitability ratios.
 Liquidity ratios are financial ratios that measure the degree to which the organization’s current assets are adequate to pay current liabilities (current debt obligation).
 A major liquidity ratio is a current ratio, which measures a company’s ability to meet the claims of short-term creditors by using the only current asset.

-Asset management ratio (sometimes called activity ratio) measures how effectively an organization manages its asset.
+Asset management ratio (sometimes called activity ratio) measures how effectively an organization manages its assets.
 One of the most used asset management ratios is inventory turnover.

 Inventory turnover helps measure how well an organization manages its inventory.
 How inventory turnover may point to either excess or obsolete inventory.
 High inventory turnover generally signals effective handling of inventory relative to selling patterns because less money is tied up in inventory that is waiting to be sold.

-Debt management ratios (often called leverage ratios) assess the extent to which an organization uses debt to finance investments, as well as the degree to which it is able to meet its long-term obligations.
+Debt management ratios (often called leverage ratios) assess the extent to which an organization uses debt to finance investments, as well as the degree to which it can meet its long-term obligations.
 One of the most important ratios is the debt ratio, which measures the percentage of total assets, financed by debt (including current liabilities).

 Profitability ratios help measure management’s ability to control expenses and earn profits through the use of organizational resources.
 Two commonly used profitability ratios are Net Profit Margin and Return On Investment (ROI).